Are you worried how you can add a little oomph to your late night dinner preps after a busy day at work? This chilli fried prawns recipe is for you!

 Chilli fried prawns

-- 2 tablespoons kashmiri chilli powder or paprika
+- 2 tablespoon kashmiri chilli powder or paprika

 - 1 tablespoon oil olive, vegetable, coconut, any oil of your choice